-The added benefit for using our conversion facility is that we can ensure that your classification scheme matches the schema being developed for your ECM and archiving products.
-When the digitization is paired with an ECM or archiving implementation, we can add the content to the system saving you time and effort.
+The added benefit for using our conversion facility is that we can ensure that your classification scheme matches the schema being developed for you ECM and archiving products.
+When the digitization is paired with an ECM or archiving implementation, we can add the content to the system, saving you time and effort.

-When you partner with us to achieve your complete EIM vision we can build an complete roadmap, not just puzzle pieces that you have to put together later.
+When you partner with us to achieve your complete EIM vision, we can build a complete roadmap – not just puzzle pieces that you have to put together later.